mvnitish/quote-generator/README.md

 ﻿# quote-generator
- Displays random from an API and able to tweet it.
+ Displays random quote from an API and able to tweet it.